GIR-pub/deepdotweb/_posts/2013/11/08/the-silk-road-saga-who-is-the-employee-part-ii/index.md

 ---
-title: The Silk Road Saga: Who is “The Employee”? – Part II
+title: "The Silk Road Saga: Who is “The Employee”? – Part II"
 ---
-1236  tag-ii

 <span>Posted by: <a href="https://www.deepdotweb.com/author/keving/" title="">Kevin H. Danielsen </a></span>
 <span>November 8, 2013</span>

-<span><a href="https://www.deepdotweb.com/2013/11/08/the-silk-road-saga-who-is-the-employee-part-ii/#comments">1 Comment</a></span>

 <p>While the first Silk Road was still in operation, its illicit dealings brought about more crime than just the sale of drugs.
 In fact, on one occasion, the leader of Silk Road, Dread Pirate Roberts, paid for the torturing and assassination of one of their own –“The Employee”.
 In the first part of this series, the usernames of this individual were believed to have been ‘chronicpain’ and ‘flush’.
 Not only does the timing of their original registration and last posts correlate with the staged capture and assassination of ‘The Employee’, but also, both chronicpain and flush had many of the same interests, backgrounds, and even writing styles.</p>